China Garden Tour (13 days)

 Day 5/Mon: Shanghai – Suzhou (B/L)

-After a leisurely breakfast we drive 85km to Suzhou.
+After a leisurely breakfast we drive 85 km to Suzhou.
 Ancient Suzhou is most famous for its gardens, canals and silk industry.
-In late 13th Century a Venetian named Marco Polo visited Suzhou and he was very impressed by what he saw.
-He vividly described the prosperous silk making trade and dubbed Suzhou Venice of the East due to the small waterways crisscrossing the city.
+In the late 13th century a Venetian named Marco Polo visited Suzhou and was very impressed by what he saw.
+He vividly described the prosperous silk industry and dubbed Suzhou “Venice of the East” due to the small waterways crisscrossing the city.

 Our full-day schedule takes in historic Tiger Hill, Humble Administrator’s Garden, Suzhou Museum (designed by I. M. Pei), North Pagoda and a short canal cruise.
 Those interested in shopping can ask to be dropped off at the Silk Embroidery Research Institute or a filature (silk reeling mill) on the way back to the hotel.